Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Description:

-The programs perform a Gaussian elimination with partial pivoting, except those in
+Perform a Gaussian elimination with partial pivoting, except those in
-C++Lib/, PyScipy/ and JuLib/ which call the Lapack and blas libraries, to perform a LU factorization, but the cost, in term of operation counts is similar.
+C++Lib/, PyScipy/ and JuLib/ which call the Lapack and blas libraries, to perform a LU factorization, but the cost, in term of operation counts is similar in any case.

 ### Motivation: